NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 .. note::

-   An MSU user account is required to access the documentation.
+   An MSU user account is required to access this documentation.

 General Information